 The Swan and Dolphin – Our Home Hotel

 The Swan and Dolphin Resort is the hotel we stay at the most when we visit Disney World.
-Though some may not view the Swan and Dolphin as the best Disney hotel for adults, we provide some details on why we personally love staying here.
+Though some may not view the Swan and Dolphin as a Disney hotel, we provide details on why we personally love staying here for our Disney World vacations.
 The Swan and Dolphin are two separate hotels, with a similar design to the Yacht and Beach Club.
 Situated on the same property, these two hotels are connected by a short covered walkway.
 The Swan is smaller while the Dolphin has a larger lobby and the spa.
-Fortunately, both hotels are only a few hundred yards from each other as seen in the below picture.
+Both hotels are only a few hundred yards from each other, so it is an easy walk between the resorts.
+This post covers the pros and cons of staying at the Swan and Dolphin hotel for your Disney vacation.
+We also have linked to our room tours of most of the room options available at this resort.

 This hotel is unique in that it is not a Disney owned hotel (it is a Marriott), but it is located on property (Boardwalk Area hotel).
 Although not a Disney hotel, you get most of the perks that you would get if you were staying at a Disney property.
 The included perks consist of: making FastPasses 60 days in advance, Disney park transportation (boats and buses to the parks and Disney Springs), extra magic hours, and delivery of in park purchases to the hotel.